Zorro Ranch: History

 The ranch was allegedly used as a location for sexual abuse and sex trafficking of minors.
-Annie Farmer, the sister of Marie Farmer, claimed as early as 1996 that she had been sexually abused by Epstein and his accomplice Ghislaine Maxwell at the ranch.
-After Epstein was first convicted of sex crimes in Florida in 2008, he was not required to register as a sex offender in New Mexico after his prison term ended, the state of New Mexico continued to lease him land.
+Annie Farmer, the sister of Marie Farmer, alleged that in 1996 that she had been sexually abused by Epstein and his accomplice Ghislaine Maxwell at the ranch, In the Ghislaine Maxwell trial, a judge ruled that Annie's allegations about Epstein and Maxwell did not constitute "illegal sexual activity".

-The ranch was under Epsteins ownership managed by a New Zealand couple named Karen and Brice Gorden.
-They also hosted sex parties and recruited local showgirls, according to a local stripper.
-Several times a year, big parties are said to have been held at the ranch.
-Later, the Gordons went into hiding, fearing for their life.
+In 2019, author Jaron Lanier told The New York Times that he had once spoken to a scientist who said that Epstein wanted to "seed the human race with his DNA by impregnating women at his New Mexico ranch".
+Lanier could not remember the name of the scientist who allegedly told him this, but claimed she had identified herself as working at NASA.

+2000–2019

 At the ranch, Epstein received prominent guests.
-According to one of Epstein's housekeepers, Prince Andrew visited the ranch in 2001 for three days.
-Former congressman and New Mexico Governor Bill Richardson was also among the visitors.
+According to one of Epstein's housekeepers, Andrew Mountbatten-Windsor, at the time known as Prince Andrew, Duke of York, visited the ranch in 2001 for three days.
+His royal titles and style were later stripped.
+Former congressman and New Mexico governor Bill Richardson was also among the visitors.
 Celebrity visitors included Woody Allen and Soon-Yi Previn.

+Epstein had petroglyphs moved for décor at the ranch and had placed an old caboose on state land he was leasing, near the petroglyph-rich geological formation called El Crestón (list of petroglyphs in New Mexico).
+The chair of the All Pueblo Council of Governors, Joey Sanchez, said in a statement: "The destruction and removal of petroglyphs and cultural sites at Zorro Ranch is deeply troubling, yet not surprising considering what has come to light about Jeffrey Epstein.
+These sites hold profound significance as part of the living history of the Pueblos across the Southwest, reflecting the enduring connection between our people and the land."
+Sanchez further complained: "For our communities, the crisis of missing and murdered Indigenous women underscores the critical need to safeguard people from predators like this."

 In late August 2018, trespassers cut a perimeter fence, broke into several buildings, and stole a firearm safe believed to contain 30-40 guns.